ciroiriarte/ciroiriarte.github.io/_posts/2023-12-25-deploying-juniper-vlwc-on-pve.md

 mv /etc/resolv.conf{.orig,}

 ##
 # Hostname.
-We don't do this anymore.
+We don't do this anymore until Juniper releases an update that moves the appliance version validation from the hostname.
 ##
 #NO# MYHOSTNAME="short.TLD"
 # We backup original setup